-Using unpasteurized apple cider vinegar as the acidic additive to a dressing is the easiest way to ensure at least one fermented food per day is consumed for a healthy gut (see my post on Health Benefits of Fermented Foods).
+Using unpasteurized apple cider vinegar as the acidic additive to a dressing is the easiest way to ensure at least one fermented food per day is consumed for a healthy gut (see My Favourite Fermented Food Recipes – 6 Recipes Using Ferments!).
 Miso paste is another great fermented option for dressings.

 Bonus – Choose Something Savoury or ‘Umami’

 Looking for more plant-based recipes?
+Here are my favourite recipes using ferments – My Favourite Fermented Food Recipes – 6 Recipes Using Ferments!
 Check out my Complete and Comprehensive One-Week Vegan Meal Plan below.